 Water: Water generously in the summer and nearly cease watering in the winter.
 Do not let water stand in the rosettes.

-Soil: A well-drained potting mix is essential; use a cacti or succulent mix.
+Soil: A well-drained potting mix is essential.
+Use a cactus or succulent mix.

-During repotting of a larger plant, it is possible to carefully divide the root ball.
-Some kinds of Aloe will send off off-sets that can be potted independently.
+During the repotting of a larger plant, it is possible to carefully divide the root ball.
+Some Aloes will send off offsets that can be potted independently.

-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-The variegated Tiger Aloe forms bunches of low rosettes with green bands on wide leaves.
-As with all succulents, it’s essential that it is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
-Many people keep a pot of A. vera in the house to use the juice from the fleshy leaves on burns and minor skin irritations.
-Plants will almost never flower in cultivation.
+Aloe is a very forgiving plant and a well-grown plant can be quite beautiful.
+As with all succulents, it is essential that it is never allowed to sit in stagnant water and the plant should be carefully monitored to watch for signs of overwatering.